jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 "—an incredible opportunity," Mr. Price was saying.
 His voice was deep and earnest, the same voice he used when he talked about Ethan's future at parent-teacher conferences.
 "The Winnipeg AAA program is one of the best in the country.
 They've produced three NHL players in the last five years."

 "Ethan is very talented."
 That was her mother, in her careful professional voice.
-Dr. Linda Chen, associate professor of chemistry, who chose every word like she was writing a research paper.
+Dr. Lisa Chen, associate professor of chemistry, who chose every word like she was writing a research paper.
 "But he's only nine.
 Isn't that quite young to be thinking about professional athletics?"

 "The window is small."
 That was Mrs. Price now, higher-pitched, urgent.
 "If we want Ethan to have a real shot, we need to get him into elite training now.
 The scouts start watching at twelve, thirteen.
 We can't wait."